 For residents who need short-term skilled nursing following surgery, illness, or injury, the Transitions program provides short-stay rehabilitation.

 Alzheimer’s and other forms of dementia are progressive journeys, requiring different approaches to care at different stages.
 We guide residents through every step with dignity and compassion.

 - Brain health: All residents can take advantage of on-campus programming to prevent cognitive loss.
 This includes the Brain Fitness Gym, a technology-based program developed by researchers at Case Western University.

 - Compass Club: For residents in independent living who are experiencing early memory loss, this interactive daytime program focuses on social engagement and structured activities such as Memories in the Making, Music and Memories, and Opening Minds Through Art.
 The program also provides a respite for spouses who may be primary caregivers.
-Learn about the creation of the program in the California Freemason magazine.

 - Traditions: For residents who require assisted living and are at a more critical stage of memory loss, the Traditions floor, renovated in 2015, is designed to accommodate memory care best practices and round-the-clock support.

 - Skilled nursing: For residents who require complex nursing care, our skilled nursing unit provides memory support along with highly specialized care.

 Our staff is certified in dementia care and trained in the social, physical, cognitive, emotional, spiritual, and nutritional domains of memory support.